-One of the many attractive features of Athabasca University is the opportunity that is provided for students to self-determine the pace of their courses and program.
-Thus, students can choose flexible course contract times and enrol in courses any month of the year.
-This embedded service offering enables ASD to provide students with disabilities, who may require additional time to complete course work, with much greater flexibility.
+One of the many attractive features of Athabasca University is the opportunity for students to self-determine the pace of their courses and program.
+Students can choose flexible course contract times and enroll in courses during any month of the year.

 There are a number of factors that impact on the amount of time a student has to complete individual courses, including:

 - whether you are an undergraduate or graduate student

 - whether you are enrolled in an individual study or grouped study course

 - the guidelines and requirements for course-load and academic progress by your student funding sponsor

 - the length of time you have been enrolled in a course

 - whether the course has been revised since you enrolled

 - the progress you have made in the course